Where to Find Mental Health Support in Thailand as an Expat

 In the event of a life-threatening mental health crisis, it’s best to go straight to the emergency room of an international hospital and ask to see the psychiatrist on duty.
 Bangkok Hospital (along with Manarom Hospital mentioned below) has mental health services and facilities for these situations including inpatient care, outpatient services, day programs, and counseling.

-The relatively new Chitrak Center at Bangkok Hospital focuses on treating, diagnosing, and rehabilitating patients with mental health issues.
+The Bangkok Mental Health Rehabilitation and Recovery Center (BMRC) at Bangkok Hospital focuses on treating, diagnosing, and rehabilitating patients with mental health issues.

 Manarom Hospital is a leading private hospital that specializes in mental and behavioral healthcare in Thailand.
 The hospital offers a wide variety of mental health services, including adult psychiatry and day programs for individuals and groups.
 The multidisciplinary staff are trained in dealing with an array of mental health conditions and concerns including substance abuse, family problems, PTSD, and behavioral problems.